 Recipe provided by SimpleeKitchen.com

-If you don't have beer cans or you don't want to use beer then you can always use soda cans.
+If you don't have beer cans you can substitute with soda cans.